 All the $10-dollar, black market double-ply won’t absorb that kind of energy.
 What is needed cannot be looted from the grocery or hoarded via Amazon Prime.
 What is needed is a distraction.
 Fortunately, distractions are free.

-For young children, the best distractions are invariably games and the best games are invariably lightly structured exercises in channeling aggression, creativity, or metabolized carbohydrates.
+For young children, the best distractions are invariably games and the best indoor games for kids are invariably lightly structured exercises in channeling aggression, creativity, or metabolized carbohydrates.
 The key for parents is having a portfolio of game options that don’t represent massive time or resource commitments.
 Simple games serve a simple purpose: They kill time.
 Amid the discussion or mortality rates and viral mutation, the only desirous death is the death of five-minute increments.
 Here’s how to murder them en masse.

 The Copycat Game